 By default, each subscription is for one product, but Stripe allows you to subscribe a customer to multiple quantities of an item.
-For example, say you run a hosting company that customers host sites through at a cost of 9.99 USD per site, per month.
+For example, say you run a hosting company and your customers host sites through it at a cost of 9.99 USD per site, per month.
 Most customers host a single site, while some host many.
 You could create prices for one site (9.99 USD), two sites (19.98 USD), and so forth, but a better approach is to subscribe customers to a quantity with a 9.99 USD unit price.

 Subscriptions have two kinds of usage-based billing: metered billing, and per-seat licensing.
 You can enable these billing models by setting the value of the

 recurring[usage_type] attribute when creating a price.
 You can only specify a quantity when creating a subscription with a